-High Definition Accessory Connection Cables (Located in cabinet near TV)
+High Definition Accessory and HDMI Connection Cables (Located near entertainment center cabinet) - If Equipped

 TV DIGITAL SATELLITE SYSTEM - MANUAL

 The Digital Satellite Television System allows you to receive TV programs directly from satellite to your coach.

 We recommend that you read the satellite dish manual thoroughly to understand the system completely before attempting any setups or adjustments.